Chapter 15

 Precisely because they were beyond reckoning, we can only strain to describe them:

-Cautious — as the yu-beast crossing a winter river.
-Watchful — as the you-beast fearing all its neighbors.
+Cautious — as the yu-beast testing a winter river.
+Watchful — as the you-beast wary of all its neighbors.
 Grave — as a guest.
 Yielding — as ice about to melt.
 Solid — as unhewn wood.
 Open — as a valley.
 Murky — as turbid water.

-Who can, being turbid, grow slowly clear through stillness?
-Who can, being still, grow slowly alive through sustained movement?
+Who can, being turbid, through stillness grow slowly clear?
+Who can, being still, through long movement slowly come alive?

 Those who preserve this Dao do not seek fullness.
-Precisely because they do not seek fullness, they can endure in their worn state and need not be made new.
+Precisely because they do not seek fullness, they can wear thin without needing to be made new.

 Word Notes